magepages/mpdocs/docs/multi-flat-rates/index.md

 - **Sort Order**: Set the order to appear of flat rate on the flat rate list when displaying on the frontend

-For example: flate rate #1: Sort Order = 1, flate rate #2: Sort Order = 2, when it displays on the frontend, flate rate #1 will be ordered first.
+For example: flat rate #1: Sort Order = 1, flate rate #2: Sort Order = 2, when it displays on the frontend, flate rate #1 will be ordered first.

 ![](https://i.imgur.com/lGnot2i.png)